 Investment strategies may vary across plans depending on their features, as well as their levels of guarantees and required stability of returns.
-For Wealth Ultra, the strategic asset allocation will be determined dynamically over a wider range, and with reference to factors including but not limited to the prevailing market condition and surplus of the fund.
+Furthermore, for specific plans, a dynamic approach is taken to manage investments within some wider asset allocation ranges.
 Generally, plans with higher guarantees would have a larger portion of investments invested in more stable assets, such as bonds, and plans with lower guarantees may generally include a relatively higher allocation to other assets such as equities.

 From time to time we will review the investment strategies and asset allocations, and will modify them if necessary.
 We aim to ensure all guarantees are met while maintaining total return potential for the non-guaranteed bonuses.
-We also aim to generate stable income to fund the non-guaranteed interest rate of the bonus lock-in account.
+We also aim to generate stable income to fund the non-guaranteed interest of the accumulation account.
 In this context, we assess factors such as risk tolerance, changes in market conditions and economic outlook in order to maintain an optimal portfolio for the plans.